tejnal/tejnal-java-lab/README.md

  5) MultiThreading in Java
+        --> this is opposite to sequential programming --> Parallel execution --> throughput
         --> Difference between thread and runnable
         --> Threads will run in parallel and not in sequence --> Objects has properties and states